amalhtait/ASID/README.md

 **Citation** <br />
 ```
-If using this tool or its word embedding models, please cite our work using :
+If using this tool or its word embedding models, please cite our work using one of the following:
 		@inproceedings{htait19,
   		  title={Sentiment Analysis and Sentence Classification in Long Book-Search Queries},
-  		author={Htait, Amal  and Fournier, Sebastien and Bellot, Patrice},
+  		  author={Htait, Amal  and Fournier, S{\'e}bastien and Bellot, Patrice},
   		  booktitle={20th International Conference on Computational Linguistics and Intelligent Text Processing (CICLing)},
   		  year={2019}
+		}

+		@inproceedings{htait2020using,
+		  title={Using sentiment analysis for pseudo-relevance feedback in social book search},
+		  author={Htait, Amal and Fournier, S{\'e}bastien and Bellot, Patrice and Azzopardi, Leif and Pasi, Gabriella},
+		  booktitle={Proceedings of the 2020 ACM SIGIR on International Conference on Theory of Information Retrieval},
+		  pages={29--32},
+		  year={2020}
 		}
 ```

 **Acknowledgments** <br />